Welcome to the Malheur National Forest

-The 1.7 million acre Malheur National Forest is located in the Blue Mountains of Eastern Oregon.
-The diverse and beautiful scenery of the forest includes high desert grasslands, sage and juniper, pine, fir and other tree species, and the hidden gems of alpine lakes and meadows.
-Elevations vary from about 4000 feet (1200 meters) to the 9038 foot (2754 meters) top of Strawberry Mountain.
-The Strawberry Mountain range extends east to west through the center of the Forest.
+The 1.7 million acre diverse and beautiful scenery of the Malheur National Forest includes high desert grasslands, sage and juniper, pine, fir and other tree species, and the hidden gems of alpine lakes and meadows.

 Check out what's happening on the Malheur National Forest.
 Read stories about the amazing places and work our specialists, partners, and other community members are doing dedicated to ensuring our forests are healthy and accessible to all visitors.